 - Location: Estrada de São Bartolomeu, 5300, Bragança

-To sum up, we can say that this itinerary through the northern Portugal was definitely worth it – we had the chance to discover the beautiful village of Gimonde, located in Montesinho Natural Park, and the amazing city of Bragança, with its castle, its citadel, its narrow streets, the viewpoints and much more!
+To sum up, I can say that this itinerary through Northern Portugal was definitely worth it – I had the chance to discover the beautiful village of Gimonde, located in Montesinho Natural Park, and the amazing city of Bragança, with its castle, its citadel, its narrow streets, the viewpoints and much more!

-However, we can’t finish this article without pointing out some other places that you should visit if you have the chance.
+However, I can’t finish this article without pointing out some other places that you should visit if you have the chance.

 Outside the castle, you can drive to Abade do Baçal Museum.
 This museum is another place you should visit since it has a huge collection of religious art, archaeology and jewellery.

-Finally, and if you the chance, visit Graça Morais Contemporary Art Centre, designed by the renowned architect Souto Moura.
-Here you’ll find several exhibitions from national and international artits, including some artwork from the painter the centre was named after.
+Finally, and if you have the chance, visit Graça Morais Contemporary Art Centre, designed by the renowned architect Souto Moura.
+Here you’ll find several exhibitions from national and international artists, including some artwork from the painter of whom the centre was named after.

 Are you going to visit Bragança?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!